Lego Modular Buildings: Bookshop (2020)

-Police Station
+Police Station (2021)

 On 27 November 2020, the 2021 modular building was revealed as being a large three-story police station with a donut shop and newspaper stand on the sides.
 Police Station (set number: 10278) is the sixteenth set in the Modular Building line and was released on 1 January 2021.
 The set has 2,923 pieces and 5 minifigures, including 2 1950s era male police officers and 1 female police captain, female donut shop employee, and a male newsstand operator/the donut thief.
 It measures over 14.5 in high (including antennae), 10 in wide, and 10 in deep.

 The side of the building features a large poster for "Soap Suds", a reference to the laundromat featured in the Brick Bank set.
 On either side of the station are a donut shop and a newspaper kiosk.
 The station consists of an evidence locker, jail cell, interrogation room, detective's office, mugshots room, and a bathroom.
-In the rear of the Police Station, there is also a reference to the American sitcom, Brooklyn Nine-Nine Above the donut shop is an apartment with a kitchenette, record player, rug, and a bed.
-The set contains hidden features such as a bed that is hinged to reveal an opening in the floor providing access to the donut shop below and the floor in the jail cell can be lifted to reveal a spoon and a tunnel leading to the rear of the building with a crack on the exterior.
+In the rear of the Police Station, there is also a reference to the American sitcom, Brooklyn Nine-Nine.
+Above the donut shop is an apartment with a kitchenette, a record player, a rug, and a bed.
+The set contains hidden features such as a bed that is hinged to reveal an opening in the floor providing access to the donut shop below, and the floor in the jail cell can be lifted to reveal a spoon and a tunnel leading to the rear of the building with a crack on the exterior.

-Boutique Hotel
+Boutique Hotel (2022)

-Celebrating the fifteenth anniversary of the modular building series is the Boutique Hotel.
+Celebrating the fifteenth anniversary of the modular building series is the Boutique Hotel and the sixth corner building.
+It is the 17th building in the Modular Building series.
 Released on January 1, 2022, the Boutique Hotel (set number: 10297) is a three-story corner building that encompasses a hotel and an art gallery.
-The set has 3066 pieces and seven minifgures, including two hotel staff, a woman, a businessman, a backpacker, a coffee cart worker and a staff member from the art gallery next door to the hotel.
+The set has 3066 pieces and seven minifigures, including two hotel staff, a woman, a businessman, a backpacker, a coffee cart worker, and a staff member from the art gallery next door to the hotel.
 The modular measures over 13 in high, 10 in wide and 10 in deep.

-The gallery next to the hotel includes several pieces of art while the main building encompasses a lobby/reception with a check-in desk, vase with flowers and large sofa.
-The second floor encompasses two guest rooms while the third floor room includes a larger space and detailed bathroom.
-A patio is accessed via stairs between the hotel and the art gallery and is topped with a potted palm tree, seating and a small serving bar.
-The building is topped with a curved skylight and brick build accessories include a luggage cart and a coffee stand.
+The gallery next to the hotel includes several pieces of art, while the main building encompasses a lobby/reception with a check-in desk, a vase with flowers, and a large sofa.
+The second floor encompasses two guest rooms, while the third floor room includes a larger space and a detailed bathroom.
+A patio is accessed via stairs between the hotel and the art gallery and is topped with a potted palm tree, seating, and a small serving bar.
+The building is topped with a curved skylight, and brick-built accessories include a luggage cart and a coffee stand.